awslabs/ec2-spot-workshops/content/ecs-spot-capacity-providers/module-1/asg_with_od.md

 ```
 The On-Demand auto scaling group looks like below in the [console](https://console.aws.amazon.com/ec2autoscaling/home?#/details/EcsSpotWorkshop-ASG-OD?view=details)

 Note that there is no capacity provisioned i.e. desired capacity is zero in the ASG.
-We expect the capacity to be scaled up automatically when we deploy applications later.
+We expect the capacity to scale up automatically when we deploy applications later.

 ![On-demand ASG](/images/ecs-spot-capacity-providers/asg_od_initial_view_1.png)